 How to Get a Job as a Software Developer

-While jobs are still scarce in many industries, software developers are in "absolute explosive demand," says Bryan Cantrill, vice president of engineering at the San Francisco-based cloud computing company Joyent, and a member of the advisory board of ACM Queue, a computer magazine for software engineers published by the Association for Computing Machinery.
+While jobs are still scarce in many industries, software developers are in "absolute explosive demand," says Bryan Cantrill, vice president of engineering at San Francisco-based cloud computing company Joyent and a member of the advisory board of ACM Queue, a computer magazine for software engineers published by the Association for Computing Machinery.
 "We're seeing a gap between the number of software engineers we need and the number the education system is generating ... this is a terrific area to invest oneself."
-For those already in the workforce who wish to pursue a career in software engineering, many community colleges offer courses on the basics of computer science, in addition to four-year universities.
+This point is supported by the profession's low 2.8 percent unemployment rate in 2012.
+For those already in the workforce who wish to pursue a career in software engineering, many community colleges offer courses on the basics of computer science, in addition to the classes and programs offered at four-year universities.

 Interview Questions Submitted by Real Software Developers